 Bioprinting Tissues and Organs for Research and Testing

-Researchers are advancing research drug testing by using bioprinting to produce organ tissues.
+Researchers are advancing drug testing by using bioprinting to produce organ tissues.

 Using 3D tissue configurations, researchers can simulate human physiology to test therapeutic innovations.
 This allows them to bypass animal testing and improve predictions for humans.